iblameandrew/caster/README.md

-# Caster: The Astrological RPG Sandbox

-**The Ultimate Social Engineering Handbook for Social Rogues and Hackers**
+# Caster: The Ultimate Social Engineering Handbook for Social Rogues and Hackers

 ---